godarklight/DarkMultiPlayer/README.md

 ###Options
 The file is located at DMPServerSettings.txt next to DMPServer.exe.
 You will need to edit this file while the server is offline.
 The file is created on the first server start.

+###address
+address - The address the server listens on
+WARNING: You do not need to change this unless you are running 2 servers on the same port.
+Changing this setting from 0.0.0.0 will only give you trouble if you aren't running multiple servers.

 ####port
 The port to listen on, default 6702.